At a Glance

 ✨Tip Number 1

-Network with professionals in the high voltage engineering field.
-Attend industry events, webinars, or local meetups to connect with people who work in HV design.
-This can lead to valuable insights and potential referrals.
+Network with professionals in the HV industry.
+Attend relevant conferences, webinars, or local meetups to connect with others who work in power distribution.
+This can help you learn about job openings and get insider information on what employers are looking for.

 ✨Tip Number 2